Inside this Topic Guide

 CRA3 (consists of a Regulation and a Directive): Further amendments to Regulation 1060/2009 on CRAs to reduce over-reliance on ratings, address potential conflicts of interest due to the ‘issuer-pays’ model, increase competition, introduce civil liability and provide for the European Rating Platform.
 This ESMA database provides free access to current information on credit ratings and rating outlooks to increase transparency around credit ratings and help investors make informed decisions.

 CRA3 came into force on 20 June 2013.
-Of particular interest is an expansion of the scope of obligations imposed by the CRA Regulations to include obligations on issuers, sponsors and originators of structured instruments.
+Of particular interest is an expansion of the scope of obligations imposed by the CRA Regulations to include obligations on issuers, sponsors and originators of securitisation instruments.
 These include a dual rating requirement, an obligation to consider approaching a "smaller CRA" and finance disclosure requirements.
-These disclosure requirements now look likely to be repealed and recast by the Securitisation Regulation.
+These disclosure requirements have since been repealed and recast by the Securitisation Regulation, however, the disclosure templates prepared by ESMA under Article 8b of The CRA3 package remain relevant as transitional measures until new templates begin to apply.
+See Securitisation Regulation and STS Framework Topic Guide.
 The main areas of focus for the EU legislative authorities were the rotation of CRAs over the life of a transaction (rules now restricted to re-securitisations), improving the transparency of the debt rating process and increasing the frequency with which sovereign debt ratings in particular are re-assessed and the introduction of a uniform regime for civil liability of CRAs in respect of investors.

 On 20 June 2013 a Directive (2013/14/EU) amending UCITS IV Directive and AIFM Directive in respect of excessive reliance on credit ratings, and a Regulation (462/2013) amending CRA2 (513/2011) came into force.
 The Directive and the Regulation were published in the Official Journal on 31 May 2013.